cirosantilli/linux-kernel-module-cheat/README.md

 Each module comes from a C file under `kernel_module/`. `head *.c` for module usage.

-The Linux kernel version can be found with:
+We use Buildroot's default kernel version, you can confirm it after build with:

     grep BR2_LINUX_KERNEL_VERSION buildroot/.config